HDFGroup/hdf-rest-api/AttrOps/PUT_AttributeValue.rst

 Request Elements
 ----------------

-The request body must include a JSON object with "type" key.
-Optionally a "shape" key can be provided to make a non-scalar attribute.
+The request body must include a JSON object with a 'value' key.
+The request body may include an optional `encoding` parameter.

-type
-^^^^

-Specifies the desired type of the attribute.
-Either a string that is one of the predefined type values, a UUID of a committed type, or a JSON object describing the type.
-See :doc:`../Types/index` for details of the type specification.

-shape
-^^^^^^

-Either a string with the value ``H5S_NULL`` or an integer array describing the dimensions of the attribute.
-If shape is not provided, a scalar attribute will be created.
-If a shape value of ``H5S_NULL`` is specified a null space attribute will be created.
-(Null space attributes can not contain any data values.)

 value
 ^^^^^

-A JSON array (or number or string for scalar attributes with primitive types) that specifies the initial values for the attribute.
+A JSON array (or number or string for scalar attributes with primitive types) that specifies the new values for the attribute.
 The elements of the array must be compatible with the type of the attribute.
 Not valid to provide if the shape is ``H5S_NULL``.

+encoding
+^^^^^
+Specifies the encoding that the new attribute value is in.
+Defaults to `None`.

 Responses
 =========